 Since that event, in which a large number of creators from very diverse disciplines met for the first time, from contemporary artists, performers, actors, designers, handcrafters, stylists and amateurs, Drap-Art has fostered and contributed to promoting in Barcelona, a global movement that also includes Art Brut and Folk art and has more and more prominent and world-renowned contemporary representatives, such as El Anatsui or Tim Noble & Sue Webster, among many others.

 This movement crosses the borders of art to encompass other fields such as sustainable architecture with representatives like Santiago Cirujeda or sustainable fashion with activists like Vivian Westwood.
 The common denominator in all of them is to show the invisible, to value what nobody wants, to find treasures in the trash.

-This spirit will be reflected in the commemorative book, which will be published for the occasion, with a selection of photographs by Consuelo Bautista (Visual Art Award winner of the City of Barcelona 2007), who has documented the festival all these years with her photographs.
+This spirit will be reflected in the commemorative book, which will be published in 2023, with a selection of photographs by Consuelo Bautista (Visual Art Award winner of the City of Barcelona 2007), who has documented the festival all these years with her unique view.

 Independent art historian, curator and critic.
 European Doctor of Humanities (UPF), director of the Reial Cercle Artístic de Barcelona and director of the Catalunya Africa Institute.